Chinese TV Channel interview with Paul Brecher FAcS MPCHM

 How many students are in each class?

 The style of teaching is in the atmosphere of an apprenticeship.
-To enable this the class is kept very small (usually a maximum of eight students) so that there is time for discussion and explanation.
-If the student has completed the training and passed all the exams, they will be awarded with their qualification and can then apply to upgrade their membership of the Acupuncture Society from Student to Full Membership and commence work as a practitioner.
+To enable this the class is kept small, usually about eight students, so that there is time for discussion and explanation.

 What qualification is awarded?